Overview

 - inspect the road

-- prepare early cost estimates
+- prepare preliminary cost estimates

 Property owners will receive a letter inviting them to an information session.